Creatiwity/witycms-doc/pages.md

 ### Details:

-On the side you will find the schedule information in your page:
+On the side you will find the information in your page:

-* **Author**: you can mention the author of the article; the default author used, is the name of default account with which you are connected.
+* **Author**: you can mention the author of the page; the default author used, is the name of default account with which you are connected.
 *  **Subtitle**:
 * **Mother page**:
 * **Image**: You can load a main image for your page (using like header / news preview etc. That depend of the used template).